shivasai45/Retail_sales/README.md

 WHERE ranked = 1;
 ```

-### Q9: Write a SQL query to find the number of unique customers who purchased items from each category.
+### Q9: Find the number of unique customers who purchased items from each category.

 ```sql
 SELECT